mainframed/tk4/README.md

 # tk4- extract

-using the script export.sh extracted all `FB 80` sequential and PDS datasets ass well and all `VB 255` PDS and all zip files.
+using the script export.sh extracted all `FB 80` sequential and PDS datasets as well and all `VB 255` PDS and all zip files.
 Zip files were then extracted.

 Created using hercules hyperion source.